Green sea turtle: Country-specific initiatives

+In Mozambique, there are a number of initiatives to protect sea turtles.
+In the Primeiras e Segundas, WWF Mozambique has established a turtle tagging and protection program.
+The archipelago is a vital nesting area for green turtles, including Ilha do Fogo where Earth Legacy Foundation manage a turtle monitoring programme, and at Celdeira Island, where several nesting females have been tagged.

 Cayman Turtle Farm located in Grand Cayman in the northwest Caribbean Sea is the first farm to have achieved the second generation of green sea turtles bred, laid, hatched, and raised in captivity.
 Since its beginning in 1968, the farm has released over 31,000 turtles into the wild, and each year more captive-bred turtles are released into the Caribbean Sea from beaches around the island of Grand Cayman.
 Captive-bred turtles released from the farm as hatchlings or yearlings with "living tags," have now begun to return to nest on Grand Cayman as adults.
 On February 19, 2012 the farm released the first 2nd-generation captive-bred green sea turtle equipped with a Position Tracking Transponder, or PTT (also known as a satellite tag).
 In addition, the farm provides turtle meat products to the local population for whom turtle has been part of the traditional cuisine for centuries.
 In so doing, the farm curtails the incentive to take turtles from the wild, which over the years in addition to the Cayman Turtle Farm's release of captive-bred turtles has enabled an increase in the number of turtles sighted in the waters around the island of Grand Cayman and nesting on its beaches.

 In the Pacific, green sea turtles nest on the motu (islets) in the Funafuti Conservation Area, a marine conservation area covering 33 square kilometers (12.74 square miles) of reef, lagoon and motu on the western side of Funafuti atoll in Tuvalu.

 On Raine Island, up to 100,000 nesting females have been observed in a season, with the cay producing 90% of the region's green turtles.
 However, the hatching rate declined in the 1990s, and a further decline in the population was threatened by the deaths of thousands of females as they struggled to climb the small sandy cliffs.
 In addition, as the shape of the island had changed over time, the spread of the beaches outwards had led to greater risk of inundation of the turtle nests.
 Between 2011 and 2020, a collaborative project by the Queensland Government, BHP (as corporate sponsor), the Great Barrier Reef Marine Park Authority, Great Barrier Reef Foundation, and Wuthathi and Meriam traditional owners, reshaped the island using heavy machinery in a way that gave the female turtles a smoother passage and reduced the risk of nest inundation.
 A sophisticated monitoring and research system, using 3D modelling, satellite technology and drones was employed, and monitoring continues.